About the Bangladesh Medical Society of NSW

 Amendments to this constitution may be made, provided that they shall be presented in the meeting of the Executive Committee for initial approval, Final approval requires two-thirds vote of the present members in the general meeting.

 Benevolent Fund Committee shall be an independent committee.
-It will be formed in the annual general meeting by election with mandate of one years duration.
+It will be formed in the annual general meeting by election with mandate of one year duration.
 It will consist of a chairperson and four members.
 This committee will make their policies and guide lines for the conduct of its affairs in harmony with the constitution and wishes of general members.
-Executive Committee and Benevolent Fund Committee’s duration of term will be one year.
+Executive Committee and Benevolent Fund Committee’s duration will be one year.

 Section A: Definition